rgaiacs/numfocus-2017-grant/README.md

 This is my proposal to NumFOCUS's 2017 Grant to be submited under Software Carpentry's and Data Carpentry's name.

+Check the [release tab](https://github.com/rgaiacs/numfocus-2017-grant/releases) for the PDF version of the proposal.

 ## Grant Announcement

 https://groups.google.com/d/msg/numfocus/wPjhdm8NJiA/S8JL1_NZDQAJ